 Led by Martin funding from a wide variety of sources was secured including from: Community Spaces, Viridor Credits, West Dorset District Council, Dorset County Council, Wessex Rivers and Salmon Trust and the Dorset Youth Capital Fund totalling over £100,000.

 The group were committed to providing a high quality Public Open Space.
 The park, named Orchard Meadow, opened to the public in early September 2009.
 Since then the site has been incredibly well used and is proving to be very well liked by visitors of all ages.

-Martin Cooke with the support of other Tolpuddle residents and their families has continued to manage Orchard Meadow on behalf of the Parish Council since opening in 2009.
+Martin Cooke with the support of other Tolpuddle residents and their families continued to manage Orchard Meadow on behalf of the Parish Council from its opening in 2009 until 2020.